Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Converse Lyapunov-Barrier Function for Stability with Safety Guarantees

 \begin{prop} Let $A\subset\Real^n$ be a compact set that is UAS for $\Sd$.
 Let $D\subset\Real^n$ be an open set such that $A\subset D\subset \Gd(A)$ and $D$ is forward invariant for $\Sd$, where $\Gd(A)$ is the domain of attraction of $A$ for $\Sd$.
 Let $\omega$ be any proper indicator for $A$ on $D$.
 Then there exists a smooth function $V:\,D\ra\Real_{\ge 0}$ and class $\mathcal{K}_{\infty}$ functions $\alpha_1$ and $\alpha_2$ such that conditions (\ref{eq:lyap1}) and (\ref{eq:lyap2}) hold for all $x\in D$ and $d\in\delta \B$. \end{prop}

 This proposition can be proved by combining the proof for Proposition 3 and the statements of Theorem 2 and Theorem 1 in \cite{teel2000smooth}.
-The main difference being that the results in \cite{teel2000smooth} are stated for more general differential inclusions and Proposition 3 in \cite{teel2000smooth} is proved on the \textit{whole domain of attraction} of $A$, whereas the above results are for specific $\delta$-perturbations of a Lipschitz ordinary differential equation and for any open forward invariant set containing the set $A$.
-For completeness, we provide a more direct proof of this result in Appendix \ref{sec:clf}.
+The main difference being that the results in \cite{teel2000smooth} are stated for more general differential inclusions and Proposition 3 in \cite{teel2000smooth} is proved on the \textit{whole domain of attraction} of $A$, whereas the above results are for specific $\delta$-perturbations of a Lipschitz ordinary differential equation and for any open forward invariant set containing the set $A$. {Due to this subtlety, Proposition 3 of \cite{teel2000smooth} is not directly applicable for our purpose.} For completeness, we provide a more direct proof of this result in Appendix B.

 \textbf{Proof of Theorem \ref{thm:conv1}}

 We first prove (2) $\Longrightarrow$ (1).
 The fact that $V$ is a smooth Lyapunov function, i.e., satisfying conditions (\ref{eq:lyap1}) and (\ref{eq:lyap2}), on an open neighborhood $D$ containing $A$ shows that $A$ is UAS for $\Sd$.
 We show that the set $D$ is forward invariant.
 Let $x_0\in D$.
 Then for any $\phi\in\Pd(x_0)$, we have